tonocastillo/jira-backup-lambdas/README.md

 "Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications."

 With help of AWS SQS we can split the Jira backup stage from the file streaming process to S3.

-We did it using 2 lambda functions: "JiraBackupInitiate" and "JiraBackupDownload"

 We also created a couple of DNS records in Route53 (public and private in our case) using the bucket name to redirect to Jira (It is not necessary).